 The Wine Review

 Aromas of cherry blossom, toasted nutmeg, and ripe pear rise out of the glass.
 Decadent textures of caramel and pear confiture are balanced with a mineral undercurrent.
-There is a joyful buoyancy to the underlying acidity, which starts as lemon curd and rises into the finish to a brightly hued guava.
-A note of earthy praline significant amount of lees aging.
-The finish here is a delightful goodbye of jasmine, vanilla, and melon.
-A deeply layered and elegant wine with great finesse.
+There is a joyful buoyancy to the underlying acidity, which starts as lemon curd and rises into the finish to brightly hued guava—a note of earthy praline significant amount of lees aging.
+The finish here is a delightful goodbye of jasmine, vanilla, and melon—a deeply layered and elegant wine with great finesse.